bill-z-bawb/SignalRGB-Deck/README.md

 ## Description

 SignalRGB-Deck is not an official plugin.
-I am not associated with SignalRGB or Whirlwhind in any manner (except being a huge fan).
+I am not associated with SignalRGB or Whirlwind in any manner (except being a huge fan).

 This plugin is designed to perform two different types of actions: